 Full family planning is available with a complete range of family planning advice from the most traditional to the newest and most up-to date methods.

-Remember, if you’re taking the pill then you’ll need to have an annual check-up with your doctor.
+Remember, if you’re taking the pill then you’ll need to have an annual check-up with a doctor or nurse.